SUSTAINABILITY

 OUR COMMITMENT TO 6 CORE PRINCIPLES

-As a signatory to the Principles for Responsible Investment, we strive to adhere to the Six Principles and meet the United Nations Sustainable Development Goals.
+As a signatory to the Principles for Responsible Investment, we strive to adhere to the Six Principles.
 We pursue opportunities to enhance environmentally positive features, safety, diversity and inclusivity, and economic opportunities in our investments.

 PRINCIPLE 1